nidrissi/web/content/class/20-21-homotopie/index.en.md

 We will meet via Zoom.
 You will receive the link to the meeting by email; if you did not receive it, please contact me.
 The sessions will also be recorded and [available on YouTube](https://www.youtube.com/playlist?list=PLTt5PyNwzdilR4GnUNxvTBGlKzma9imTf).

-## Content of the sessions

-All the lectures are recorded in [this YouTube playlist](https://youtube.com/playlist?list=PLTt5PyNwzdilR4GnUNxvTBGlKzma9imTf).
 To access the different videos, click on the playlist icon in the top right of the embedded player.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/?listType=playlist&list=PLTt5PyNwzdilR4GnUNxvTBGlKzma9imTf" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>